Dynamic Bundles Overview

 Furthermore, the order of the product categories that you configure in the bundle defines the order in which the products appear in the Dynamic Bundles slider on the context item's PDP.
 When configuring a bundle, you can rearrange the order of the product categories that you include.

-To ensure that the products recommended from each eligible product category combine into a well-defined product set, ensure that each product category in a bundle is unique with zero overlap.
+To ensure that the products recommended from each eligible product category combine into a well-defined product set, each product category in a bundle must be unique with zero overlap.
 For example, you're creating a bundle to furnish a living room.
 You configure one product category with attribute filters for sofas, couches, and sectionals.
 Another product category you configure for accent chairs.
 When configuring the first product category, you want to ensure that none of the filter values could point to single-person seating options since those items are the focus of the second product category.
 Otherwise, you might end up with a product set with a recliner from the first product category and a lounge chair from the second.

 Tapping Your Own Expertise